-The Transition to School Group runs specifically for the 4+-year-old children in keeping with the Centre’s philosophy of a ‘negotiated curriculum’.
+The Transition to School Group is specifically for 4+-year-old children in keeping with the Centre’s philosophy of a ‘negotiated curriculum’.
 We operate on a 1:6 ratio, and placements will be shared as much as possible within availability.
-This programme generally operates between 12.30 pm – 1.45 pm (while the younger children rest).
-Rotation of teachers occurs every 6 weeks.
+This programme generally operates between 12.30 pm and 1.45 pm (while the younger children rest).
+The teachers rotate every six weeks.

 Preparing your child for primary school

 Our aim for the Transition to School group is to ensure a smooth and successful transition into our children and families' school environment.
-We aim to enrich children’s knowledge, challenge their thinking; empowering their capabilities for their next educational journey.
+We aim to enrich children’s knowledge, challenge their thinking, and empower their capabilities for their next educational journey.

-Parents and whānau are assisted with local schools' information and ensuring their child are involved in pre-school visits.
-We are committed to maintaining relationships with our local schools, keeping up to date with the enrolment process and better accommodating our families should they require it.
+Parents and whānau are assisted with information about local schools and ensure their children are involved in pre-school visits.
+We are committed to maintaining relationships with our local schools, keeping up to date with the enrolment process, and better accommodating our families should they require it.

 When will my child start the transition to a school group?

-Transition to School is offered for children 4+ years, and availability is dependent on children leaving for school, days of enrolment (part-time or full time) and age.
+Transition to School is offered for children 4+ years old, and availability is dependent on the children's leaving for school, days of enrolment (part-time or full-time), and age.

-The transition to school group programme operates with an adult to child ratio of 1:6 (keeping with our centre’s policies and practices).
+The transition to school group programme operates with an adult-to-child ratio of 1:6 (in keeping with our centre’s policies and practices).

 Educators promote children’s self-help and self-care skills such as taking responsibility for their possessions, e.g. putting clothing away in their bags and encouraging necessary toileting and hygiene practices.